kbradshaw4/KB-Module-1-Challenge/README.md

 ## Description

-This webpage was created for bootcamp students who are going through the prework.
-It contains notes on HTML, CSS, git, and JavaScript.
+This webpage was created to allow potential clients of Horiseon to check out their services and read more about the company.

 ## Installation